microsoft/code-with-engineering-playbook/code-reviews/README.md

 * The project team regularly updates their code review checklists to reflect common issues they have encountered.
 * Software engineering managers should review a sample of pull requests and/or be co-reviewers with other developers to help everyone improve their skills as code reviewers.

-Team can collect metrics of code reviews to measure their efficiency.
+The team can collect metrics of code reviews to measure their efficiency.
 Some useful metrics include:

 * Defect Removal Efficiency (DRE) - a measure of the development team ability to remove defects prior to release
 * Time metrics: